-- 2.3.1 The Lead Internal Verifier can only authorise a resubmission if all of the following conditions are met: - The student has met initial deadlines set in the assignment or has met an agreed deadline extension. - The assessor judges that the student will be able to provide improved evidence without further guidance. - The Assessor has authenticated the evidence submitted for assessment and the evidence is accompanied by a signed and dated declaration of authenticity by the learner. - 2.3.2 If a student has not met these conditions, the Lead Internal Verifier must not authorise a resubmission. - 2.3.3 The deadline for resubmissions will be 10-working days from the date that feedback was provided.
+- 2.3.1 The Lead Internal Verifier can only authorise a resubmission if all of the following conditions are met: - The student has met initial deadlines set in the assignment or has met an agreed deadline extension. - The assessor judges that the student will be able to provide improved evidence without further guidance, other than the feedback that awarding body guidance deems appropriate.

+- The Assessor has authenticated the evidence submitted for assessment and the evidence is accompanied by a signed and dated declaration of authenticity by the learner. - 2.3.2 If a student has not met these conditions, the Lead Internal Verifier must not authorise a resubmission. - 2.3.3 The deadline for resubmissions will be 10-working days from the date that feedback was provided.
 Students who miss this deadline will then be given an additional 5-working days in which to submit the assignment.